cecolby11/msds-434-project/README.md

 -  [ ] Enforce HTTPS on Google App Engine endpoints
 -  [ ] Scope service account permissions down further to individual permissions in custom roles instead of using predefined GCP roles.
 -  [ ] API Authentication

+[^1]: In the future, this should be scripted; time did not allow in the scope of this project.
+[^2]: You can't terraform a project resource without an organization so this could not be terraformed for this project since to create an organization, you have to be a Google Workspace and Cloud Identity customer.
+If you are a Google Workspace and Cloud Identity customer and have a GCP organization, you could update the IaC to terraform the project, otherwise the project should be created via the console until this section can be scripted.
+[^3]: The project owner permission is required because the project provisions a new app engine application, and you must have owner permissions to do this if you are using the predefined roles.
+In the future, we should define custom roles and scope the permissions down more than the predefined roles; time did not allow for this in the scope of this project.
+[^4]: Note that if you enable the Cloud Resource Manager API in the console then you could terraform the rest of the API enablement used by the project, however API enablement can take a few minutes to propagate and so some resource creation will fail, but there seems to be a bug such that Terraform thinks it's been created and can't create it on the next apply, becoming stuck in this catch-22.
+Therefore it is preferable not to terraform these.
+[^5]: Contrary to the documentation, App Engine Deployer errors due to insuffieicnet permissions.